michaelmonetized/Sonny-s-Shining/NOVEL.md

 It exploded at his feet, raining Tiffany glass across the concrete.
 Sonny rolled behind a container as two more followed, shattering against the metal where he'd been standing.

 "Welcome to my collection!"
 A woman's voice floated down from somewhere above.
-"I've been expecting you, Mr. Tufts!"
+"I've been expecting you, bowler boy!"

 Ivy's crow's nest.
 He could see it now—a tower of shipping containers welded together, rising like a lighthouse above the wharf.
 At the top, a figure moved against the stars.